pulkomandy/jnidbus/README.md

 - Support `DICT_ENTRY` type
 - Support `OBJECT_PATH` type
 - Refactor `serialization.cpp` to use proper OOP and cleanup the code
+- Add the capability to create downcasted typed array in JNI code instead of plain `Object[]` objects
 - Use direct `ByteBuffer` instead of plain `Object` arrays to avoid copies.

 ## FAQ